 Shaking a cocktail is one of the most well known and basic cocktail techniques.
 Shaken cocktails are made in a cocktail shaker (such as a Manhattan Shaker or a Boston Shaker) and are used to mix ingredients and chill them at the same time.
 To shake a cocktail you add all the ingredients to the shaker and then fill the shaker with ice.
 Seal the shaker and then shake for about ten seconds in an up and down movement.
 Once you have shaken the cocktail, dependent on the recipe instructions, you will then strain or fine strain the liquid into your glass.
 Well known shaken cocktails are the Cosmopolitan and French Martini.

 As you would imagine, you use a bar spoon to stir cocktails.
 Cocktails that are stirred in general have predominantly alcohol ingredients and they are stirred to ensure perfect dilution.
+You need to know how to stir cocktails properly.
 When stirring a cocktail, this either happens in the glass or a cocktail shaker and cocktails are stirred with cubed ice.
 Most bar spoons have a flat disk at the bottom of the spoon to help stir effectively.
 Once your cocktail is stirred, the next step will be to top with ice and serve or strain into a fresh glass.
 Cocktails that are stirred include the Vodka or Gin Martini and Old Fashioned.

 Straining is an important method in cocktail making.
 Now you will either have a built-in strainer in your cocktail shaker (in the case of the Manhattan Shaker) or a separate tool called a Hawthorne Strainer that fits snuggly over the top of the cocktail tin.
 You strain cocktails to remove any muddled fruit and pulp or excess ice.
 Most but not all shaken cocktails require straining.